discordeno/discordeno/website/docs/examples/reactionroles.md

 // THE REST OF YOUR CODE
 ```

 In the `onItem` function we are making sure we are only responding if the message object of the interaction is for this command, this is accomplished by checking the `i.message.id` and comparing it to the id of the message we just sent, but wait, you might think, we don't have it, do we?
-And you would be right, we don't we can get it from the return value of `interaction.respond`, but we also need to add a `interaction.defer` before it for some reason we won't go into, just know we are doing this due to how discord works.
+And you would be right, as of right now, we don't.
+We need to make a small change: we can get the message object from the return value of `interaction.respond`, but we also need to add an `interaction.defer` before.
+We won't go into details as for why we need to do this, just know it is due to how Discord interactions work.

 :::warning
-A mis-use of the interaction from the code that uses these interaction by using the ItemCollector can use unexpected behavior, so make sure to check the interaction "nature" before using it, like in our example by making sure it is related to our message.
+A mis-use of the interaction from the code that uses these interaction by using the ItemCollector can lead to unexpected behavior, so make sure to check the interaction "nature" before using it, like in our example by making sure it is related to our message.
 :::

-You might remember from before that we discussed the desired properties, and we now need to update them, we are now using, `i.message` and we are using the `.id` of a message (`i.message.id`) so we need to add 2 lines to our list in the `src/index.ts`:
+You might remember from before that we discussed the desired properties, and we now need to update them, we are now using `i.message` and we are using the `.id` of a message (`i.message.id`) so we need to add 2 lines to our list in the `src/index.ts`:

 ```ts
 // REST OF YOUR CODE